antonpavlov/pid-control/README.md

 The simulator can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

 ## License ##
 All software included in this repository is licensed under MIT license terms.
 All additional programs and libraries have their owners and are distributed under their respective licenses.
 This repository contains Udacity's intellectual property.
-For any inquires on its reuse or commercialization, please contact Udacity at [www.udacity.com](https://www.udacity.com/) and users listed at the CODEOWNERS file.
+For any inquires on its reuse or commercialization, please contact Udacity at [www.udacity.com](https://www.udacity.com/) and its CODEOWNERS.